masspayio/masspay-php-sdk/docs/Api/WalletApi.md

 Retrieve all available wallets for a user

-Retrieves all available wallets for a provided user token.
+This **GET** endpoint is used to retrieve all available wallets for a provided user token. <br> You can use this endpoint to obtain information about the wallets associated with the provided user token. <br> To use this endpoint, you need to provide the `user_token` as a required parameter in the URL Path. <br> The response will include a JSON array containing details for each wallet including `user_token`, `balance`, `currency_code`.

 ### Example